getson/MonolithicArchitecture/README.md

 # MonolithicArchitecture
-This repository present an approach how to build a Monolithic architecture using AspNet.core, EntityFrameworkCore, DDD , IdentityServer, Angular etc
+This repository present an approach how to build a Monolithic architecture using AspNet.core, EntityFrameworkCore, DDD , IdentityServer etc